-If you were to search around the world to find the fastest speed of travel on a highway, you might happen to find Texas Highway 130 in America.
-This 40-mile stretch of toll road costs over six dollars per car to drive on it.
-From Austin, TX to San Antonio, TX, the speed limit reaches a record high of 85 mph which is equivalent to about 137 km/h.
-Some cars on interstates like to go a few over the speed limit, which in this case would be around 90 mph.
+If you were to search around the world to find the fastest speed of travel on a highway, you would find Texas Highway 130 in America.
+This 40-mile stretch of toll road in Texas costs over six dollars per car to drive on it.
+From Austin to San Antonio, the speed limit reaches a record high of 85 mph, or about 137 km/h.
+Some cars on interstates drive a little faster than the speed limit, which in this case would be around 90 mph.
 This is already reaching 145 km/h in speed.

-It makes sense that it is in Texas, the second biggest state in America and the biggest state in the 48 contiguous states.
+It makes sense that it’s in Texas, the second biggest state and the largest of the 48 contiguous states.
 The land is not too flat, but flat enough that the ride isn’t too bumpy.
-Knowing how great its size is, you can assume it would take awhile to travel from one point in Texas to another.
-In September 2011, a law was passed to allow travellers to travel 75 mph on state highways as well.
+Knowing its size, you can assume it would take awhile to travel from one point to another in Texas.
+In September 2011, a law was passed to allow travelers to travel 75 mph on state highways as well.

 Lake Scott State Park is located in Scott County ten miles north of the town of Scott City, Kansas.
 It is hard to find a lake this nice this far west in Kansas.
 Taking via US-83, you can take K-95 at the first available moment.
 The speed limits are no joke.
 There are plenty of curves on not the widest road.